 The method to buy a car was frustrating, as the disruptive seller’s stereotype proved valid.
 Purchasing a new car frequently did not receive information and felt most stressed.
 Buyers can however check online before visiting a dealer thanks to new digital technology.

 The current situation is a test period for the car industry and a closer relationship between the supplier of automobile solutions is urgently needed.
 Digital transformation must take place at any stage in the industry.
-For each stakeholder, producers, suppliers, employees and customer, the digital transformation strategies listed above would gain lasting benefits.
+For each stakeholder, producer, supplier, employee, and customer, the digital transformation strategies listed above would gain lasting benefits.

-2021 should be shocking and thrilling as consumer products are already waving in other sectors with IoT, artificial intelligence, Blockchain and other emerging technologies.
+2022 should be shocking and thrilling as consumer products are already waving in other sectors with IoT, artificial intelligence, Blockchain, and other emerging technologies.
 The digital transformation in automotive industry is also influenced by these developments.